niceyeti/channerics/notes.md

 * The go statement that starts a new goroutine happens before the goroutine's execution begins.

 ### Defer
 * Use defer for channel closure.
-This is just basic defer usage, and guarantees closure even if a panic occurs, to prevent goroutine and context leaks.
+This is just basic defer usage, but guarantees closure to prevent goroutine and context leaks, even if a panic occurs.

 ### Sync
 * A single call of f() from once.Do(f) returns before any other call of once.Do(f) returns; all other calls block until the first call completes.